 Is 6 CPS a good click speed?

-At 6 CPS, your click speed is right around the Average band โ where most adults score on a calm, focused attempt.
+At 6 CPS, your click speed is right around the Average band β where most adults score on a calm, focused attempt.
 Nothing wrong with average; it is the realistic baseline before training kicks in.
-6 CPS is one of the round-number search references queried about click speed scores.
+A 6 CPS click speed is a common benchmark people use to gauge where they stand.
+Sitting just past the cutoff, buckets like 6 CPS cluster around the dense early portion of the tier distribution.
 Against the standard benchmarks, your 6 CPS score is 4 CPS past the Elite cutoff (10 CPS), 1 CPS past the Fast cutoff (7 CPS), and 1 CPS ahead of the Average cutoff (5 CPS).
 The neighboring indexed buckets are 5 CPS (Average) and 7 CPS (Fast).
 Take the Click Speed Test (CPS) to see how your live performance compares.

 Where 6 CPS falls